AqayeFarazmehr/PySpam/README.md

 # Run tor
-You can tun tor in terminal with:
+You can run tor in terminal with:
 ``` bash
 tor
 ```